dotaheor/unify-Go-builtin-and-custom-generics/use-package-as-gen.md

 // use it

-// All type arguments of generic package instance
+// All type arguments of a generic package instance
 // must be enclosed in the same pair of []. import alib Example[string, int] // we can use alib as an imported package